-There’s a lot of talk about main dealer car servicing, but what is it and why is it important for your car?
+Have questions about main dealer car servicing?
+We explain what it is and why it’s important for your car

-Many owners of newer cars return to their main dealer for servicing.
-It's a good approach, because you can be sure it'll be serviced correctly, have the latest software updates or minor recall rectification work applied and will have that all-important main dealer service stamp in the book.
+Owners of new or nearly new cars tend to return to their main dealer when their vehicle is due a service.
+It's a sensible approach because you can be sure it'll be serviced correctly, receive the latest software updates or minor recall rectification work and - as a result - will gain that all-important main dealer service stamp in the service book.

-Servicing your car is important and something you definitely don’t want to skimp on.
-If your car is still nearly new, it needs to be serviced regularly in order to keep the warranty valid.
-Missing services or having it serviced incorrectly could even void its warranty, potentially resulting in hassle and costly repairs down the line.
-In older cars, you may start to notice a loss of performance, leaks or warning lights pinging up on your dashboard over time.
+Ensuring your car is serviced at the appropriate intervals is extremely important and something you don’t want to neglect.
+What’s more, if your car is still nearly new, it needs to be serviced regularly in order to keep the warranty valid.
+Missing services or having it serviced incorrectly could void its warranty entirely, potentially resulting in hassle and costly repairs in the future.
+Skipping services for older cars is likely to eventually lead to loss of performance, suspicious noises, leaks and/or multiple warning lights pinging up on your dashboard.

-While it’s important to note that EU laws mean you can’t be forced to use a main dealership for servicing, doing so ensures official parts are used and the recommended servicing regime is stuck to at the right times.
-Often, main dealer technicians are also trained by the manufacturer and are experts in servicing and repairing your car.
+While it’s important to note that EU laws mean you can’t be forced to use a main dealership for servicing, doing so ensures official parts are used and the recommended servicing regime is followed at the right times.
+Often, main dealer technicians are also trained by the manufacturer and are experts in servicing and repairing your car specifically.

 What does a car service include?

-The exact work carried out will vary depending on the age of the vehicle, but a service will normally include changing the engine oil and air filter.
+The exact work carried out will vary depending on the age of the vehicle, but a service will more often than not include changing the engine oil and air filter.
 You will usually be able to choose from three service levels, which are normally an interval (or minor) service, a full service and a major service.
 You can find out which one is needed by checking your car’s handbook or contacting the service department with your car’s registration, age and mileage.